vigliag/nodebb-plugin-newposthook/README.md

 - `git clone` me
 - inside the plugin directory`sudo npm link`
 - inside nodebb's directory `npm link nodebb-plugin-simple-telegram-notification` then `npm install`
+- rebuild `./nodebb build`
+- start nodebb in dev mode, so you can see logs `./nodebb dev`

 ### Configuration
 - enable the plugin from nodebb's admin panel
 - go to config, set bot token and the chat id of the group/recipient
+- restart nodebb

 ### Done
 - create some new topic, and it should work

+### TODO
+- blacklist some categories from the forum